 There may be occasions where students have come into contact with extremist propaganda and have come to school to proselytize or 'spread the word'.
-All adults must be vigilant and report to the Designated Safeguarding Lead (Mr Nunn / Miss Bank / Mr Lee) any suspicion or incident.
+All adults must be vigilant and report to the Designated Safeguarding Lead (as detailed as Reception) any suspicion or incident.
 Students are vulnerable to such influences and must be safeguarded from any grooming activities related to extremism.